Second Crusade

 The Second Crusade (1147–1149) was the second major crusade launched from Europe.
-The Second Crusade was started in response to the fall of the County of Edessa in 1144 to the forces of Zengi.
-The county had been founded during the First Crusade (1096–1099) by the future King Baldwin I of Jerusalem in 1098.
+The Second Crusade was started in response to the fall of the County of Edessa in 1144 to the Seljuk forces of Zengi.
+The county had been founded during the First Crusade (1096–1099) by Baldwin in 1098.
 While it was the first Crusader state to be founded, it was also the first to fall.

-The Second Crusade was announced by Pope Eugene III, and was led in the east by European kings Louis VII of France and Conrad III of Germany, with help from a number of other European nobles.
+The Second Crusade was announced by Pope Eugene III and was led in the east by European kings Louis VII of France and Conrad III of Germany, with help from other European nobles.
 The armies of the two kings marched separately across Europe.
 After crossing Byzantine territory into Anatolia, both armies were separately defeated by the Seljuk Turks.
-The main Western Christian source, Odo of Deuil, and Syriac Christian sources claim that the Byzantine Emperor Manuel I Komnenos secretly hindered the crusaders' progress, particularly in Anatolia, where he is alleged to have deliberately ordered Turks to attack them.
-However, this alleged sabotage of the Crusade by the Byzantines was likely fabricated by Odo, who saw the Empire as an obstacle; moreover, Emperor Manuel had no political reason to do so.
+The main Western Christian source, Odo of Deuil, and Syriac Christian sources claim that the Byzantine Emperor Manuel I Komnenos secretly hindered the Crusaders' progress, particularly in Anatolia, where he is alleged to have deliberately ordered Turks to attack them.
+However, this alleged sabotage was likely fabricated by Odo, who saw the empire as an obstacle; moreover, Emperor Manuel had no political reason to do so.
 Louis and Conrad reached Jerusalem in 1148, where the remnants of their armies participated in an ill-advised attack on Damascus that ended in their retreat.
 Crusader efforts were successful in Iberia, where several territories—including Lisbon, the future capital of the Portuguese Empire—were conquered.

-The initial response to the new crusade bull, with incipit Quantum praedecessores, was poor, and it in fact had to be reissued when it was clear that Louis VII of France would be taking part in the expedition.
-Louis VII had also been considering a new expedition independently of the Pope, which he announced to his Christmas court at Bourges in 1145.
+The initial response to the crusade bull, with incipit Quantum praedecessores, was poor, and it in fact had to be reissued when it was clear that King Louis would be taking part in the expedition.
+Louis had been considering an expedition independently of the pope, which he announced to his Christmas court at Bourges in 1145.
 It is debatable whether Louis was planning a crusade of his own or in fact a pilgrimage, as he wanted to fulfill a vow made by his dead brother Philip to go to the Holy Land.
 It is probable that Louis had made this decision without having heard about the bull.
 In any case, Abbot Suger and other nobles were not in favour of Louis's plans, as he would be gone from the kingdom for several years.
-Louis consulted Bernard of Clairvaux, who referred him back to Eugene.
-By now Louis would have definitely heard about the papal bull, and Eugene enthusiastically supported Louis's crusade.
+Louis consulted Bernard of Clairvaux, who referred him back to Pope Eugene.
+By that time Louis would have definitely heard about the papal bull, and Eugene enthusiastically supported Louis's crusade.
 The bull was reissued on 1 March 1146, and Eugene authorized Bernard to preach the news throughout France.